apache/mina-sshd/docs/technical/kex.md

 The implementation contains a number of measures that should ensure that the flushing thread is not overrun by producers and actually can finish.

-1. Application threads trying to enqueue packets may indeed be blocked until the queue is flushed; see above.
+1. Application threads are prevented from continuously sending packets during KEX because the channel windows are closed; see above.
 2. The flushing thread (the consumer) gets priority over the producers.
 3. The flushing thread flushes a number of packets (a chunk) at a time.
 It starts off with a chunk size of two.
 If it detects on the next chunk of packets to write that more packets were enqueued than were written in the last chunk, the chunk size is increased.
 4. While a chunk is written, new enqueue attempts wait.